Die4Ever/deus-ex-randomizer/README.md

 * Changing the locations of items/boxes/NanoKeys/datacubes around the map
 * Passwords and passcodes
 * Exp costs for skills
-    * Option for rerolling every mission
+    * Option for rerolling every mission, defaults to reroll every 5 missions
     * Option for disabling the Downgrade button on the new game screen, to prevent looking ahead
 * What augmentations are in each canister
 * The strength and lockpick strength for doors